 - Micro-Reports: are short insight reports sharing learning, innovation or good practice from the Programme and published as a learning legacy page on the website.
 They may be supported by a number of good practice documents.

 - Case Studies: are 6-8 page insight reports including an analysis of what was delivered on Crossrail, how successful it was, lessons learned and recommendations for future projects and programme.
 Case studies are independently peer reviewed providing assurance that the recommendations for application on future projects and programmes are valid.
 Case studies are published as a learning legacy page on the website.

-- Technical Papers: capture what was delivered without the in-depth review of performance that the case studies.
+- Technical Papers: capture what was delivered without the in-depth review of performance that the case studies provide.
 Technical papers are peer reviewed providing assurance that they include sufficient information to add to the body of knowledge on major projects.
 Technical papers are published as a learning legacy page on the website.

 - Research Summaries: are a summary of research outcomes from research undertaken by an academic institution on the Crossrail programme.